Andy's Play: Synopsis

 Angela Martin, having found a loophole in her parenting contract with Dwight Schrute which permits him to develop romantic feelings for her, attempts to attract him.
 She uses another technicality in the contract to force him to take her to Andy's play as a date, and wears uncharacteristically revealing clothing.
-But when Dwight becomes lustful, Angela rebuffs him and insists that they count the date as one of their five required instances of sexual intercourse before leaving.
+But when Dwight becomes lustful, Angela rebuffs him and insists that they count the date as one of their five required instances of sexual intercourse.
 Meanwhile, Andy and Erin chat backstage, and Erin states how happy she is that they are spending time together outside of the Office again.
-However they are interrupted by Gabe calling Erin, and she leaves to meet him.
-As Andy sulks backstage, his co-workers arrive and cheer him up by encouraging him to sing a rendition of Macy Gray's "I Try" while Darryl accompanies him on piano.
+However Gabe Lewis calls Erin, and she leaves to meet him.
+As Andy sulks backstage, his co-workers arrive and cheer him up.